A history of automation: The rise of robots and AI

 The concept of AI isn’t as new as you’d think.
-In fact, some suggest that the idea of artificial intelligence could have once been conceived by the Ancient Greeks.
-However, without machines and computers, we wouldn’t have developed any kind of mechanical automation.
+In fact, some suggest that the idea of artificial intelligence was conceived by the Ancient Greeks.
+However, without tangible machines and computers, we wouldn’t have developed any kind of mechanical automation.
 And so, the history of automation starts far closer than Aristotle and Socrates.
 (Sorry guys.)

 The early life of automation begins, then, with the industrial revolution and industrial machinery between 1790 and 1840.
 Then, like now, people feared the impact of automation on their jobs (though it all turned out well in the end).
 As for AI, well that needs a computer.